 Clear and cool Wednesday night in Philadelphia region

-The temperatures in the Philadelphia region will be in the 50s on a cool Wednesday night.
-Here's the NEXT Weather forecast.
+Bill Kelly has the latest NEXT Weather forecast for the Philadelphia region on a cool Wednesday night.

 View CBS News In